-In respect of the calculation of the risk-modules and sub-modules of the standard formula, the Company does use simplified calculations in the Life expense for GHB IO, HL&A and Group Life.
-Further improvements are foreseen in the near future.
+In respect of the calculation of the risk-modules and sub-modules of the standard formula, the Company does use simplified calculations in the Life expense for IOH, HL&A and UK Group Life.
+Further improvements are foreseen in the future.

-The Company does not use any undertaking specific parameters as internal model better captures the underlying underwriting volatility.
+The Company does not use any undertaking specific parameters as the internal model better captures the underlying risk profile.